NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/EvaluationOfAiMethodsForProstateCancerSegmentation/README.md

 1. We will do a literature/code repo search of the methods.
 2. We will search for  appropriate data in IDC using the portal/BigQuery.
+3. We will create a sample set of data from multiple prostate imaging collections, including T2, DWI, ADC and ground truth segmentations.
+4. We will run inference using the 4 methods on these sample data sets and visualize in Slicer.
+5. If possible we will perform quantitative evaluation.

 ## Progress and Next Steps